Chart Color Schemes

 Gladstone Hinterland faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.8%, significantly lower than the Australian average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 8.4%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
-Trade and technical skills are prominent, with 47.0% of residents aged 15+ holding vocational credentials – advanced diplomas (8.3%) and certificates (38.7%).
+The area's university qualification rate is 10.8%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, with 8.4% of residents holding one, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent, with 47.0% of residents aged 15+ possessing them, including advanced diplomas (8.3%) and certificates (38.7%).

 Frequently Asked Questions - Education